squirrels-nest/squirrels-docs/docs/how-to/writing-parameters.md

 All parameters need options to choose from, and in the squirrels framework, most parameter options come in the form of a `SelectParameterOption` object, which houses all the data that pertains to that specific option, ie. its ID, label, and other custom attributes.
 We then use a list to contain all the parameter options for a single parameter, which will get passed through to the parameter constructor.

-Using the example above, the parameter options for the single select and multi select is as following:
+Using the example above, the parameter options for the single-select and multi-select parameters are as following:

 ```python
     single_select_options = (